afelipfo/afelipfo/README.md

 ## 📌  About Me

 Artificial Intelligence Engineer with a Bachelor’s in Physics and a Master’s in Artificial Intelligence.
 Professional Certificate in Data Science and Machine Learning from Massachussetts Institute of Technology (MIT) at 2024, and pursuing a Posgraduate Program in Cloud Computing at University of Texas at Austin May'25.
 Five (5) years of experience across public sector, academia, and startup ecosystems.
-Demonstrated achievements in data engineering, GenAI, CV, ML, and NLP.
+Demonstrated achievements in data engineering, Generative AI, Computer Vision, Machine Learning, and Natural Language Processing.
+Co-creator of a Specialization Program in Artificial Intelligence at the Universidad Pedagogica y Tecnologica de Colombia.
 Led AI education initiatives, mentoring 100+ developers and fostering ML communities.
-Co-creator of a Specialization Program in Artificial Intelligence at the Universidad Pedagogica y Tecnologica de Colombia.
 I'm actually working on GenAI based on infraestructure services at Distrito de Ciencia, Tecnología e Innovación - Col (2025).
-This repository showcases my projects and contributions in NLP, Computer Vision and Predictive Modeling.
+Researching on AI and pursuing introductory courses to a PhD. on Applied Mathematics.

 ## 🚀 My Contributions
 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=afelipfo&show_icons=true&count_private=true&theme=radical)